phkaeser/wlmaker/doc/ROADMAP.md

 * Issues to fix:
   * [done] Fix out-of-sync display of server-side decoration and window content when resizing.
   * Fix assertion crash when mouse is pressed, then moved to another toplevel, then released.
+  * Hide window border when not having server-side decoration.
+  * Fix issue with Chrome: Enabling "Use system title and boders" will pick a slightly small decoration.

 * Experimental support for Dock Apps
   * [done] Experimental wayland protocol for Apps to declare icon surfaces.